defuse/bqp/blog-source/content/should-we-legalize-cybercrime.md

 servers or distributing ransomware, they'll go to jail.
 To decide whether or not to carry out an attack, a cybercriminal considers three big-picture items:

-1. The value they expect gain for themselves by attempting the attack.
+1. The value they expect to gain for themselves by attempting the attack.
 2. The probability of getting caught.
 3. The punishment they expect to receive if they do get caught.